 - Best suited for long-term investing

-Most people get paid on a monthly basis, so their finances progress at a monthly rhythm.
+Your finances then progress at a monthly rhythm.
 Investing at the same frequency simplifies saving and budgeting.

 You don't miss out on returns when you DCA